 I first crossed paths with the late Ron Zappe in the 1980s when he was a struggling local business owner trying to gain entry into the competitive snack foods market.
-He was the epitome of the Cajun entrepreneur – full of spicy ideas and a taste for adventure.
+He was the epitome of the Cajun entrepreneur–full of spicy ideas and a taste for adventure.
 He succeeded in turning that small chip-making outfit in Gonzales, Louisiana into Zapp’s Potato Chips, a national brand.

 As the story goes, his wife came home from the grocery store with a bag of kettle-fried chips and sparked the idea for a new career.
-True to his Louisiana roots, it was the spice that created a differentiation for his products and it was a creative branding approach that separated him from the national competition.
+True to his Louisiana roots, it was the spicy Cajun recipe that created a differentiation for his products and it was a creative branding approach that separated him from the national competition.
 Crawtator potato chips were born and were an instant success.

 Ron Zappe is smiling down on us.